Marko590/KvaroviServer/README.md

 ## Routes

-`GET    /vodovod/kvarovi` - returns scraped information from [this webpage](https://www.bvk.rs/kvarovi-na-mrezi/) about today's sewage malfunctions in Belgrade.
+`GET:   ../vodovod/kvarovi` - returns scraped information from [this webpage](https://www.bvk.rs/kvarovi-na-mrezi/) about today's sewage malfunctions in Belgrade.

 **Return value of the request:**